 At the time being, items stored in your Lexbox account can be shared by email, but we are definitely considering enabling shared access to selected folders amongst users.
 For instance, this would allow a practice group to collectively work on a research project.
 It is likely that this feature will be part of an upcoming premium account package made available for a fee.

 If lawyers invest their time in your product, is there a chance it could get prohibitively expensive in the future?

 No. The functionalities currently included in Lexbox will remain free.
 Eventually, premium accounts will be introduced, offering additional features and capabilities for a fee.
 Our plan is to prove that a free product can stand on its own before developing a revenue model.
-And considering the growth of Lexbox’s user base since its launch (1,200 users over the first year), it definitely looks like it can.
+And considering the growth of Lexbox’s user base since its launch (we reached 10,000 users in October 2017), it definitely looks like it can.

 Among the additional features that we have in mind for the upcoming premium accounts are the capacity to search within your Lexbox folders (including in the content of documents stored on publisher websites) and the capacity to share selected folders with other Lexbox users.
 Aside from these ideas, the list of premium features has not been decided yet and will be determined by collecting user feedback.

 What’s next for Lexbox?

 Our philosophy as a company is to build simple, efficient and reliable tools.
 This has also been the priority when designing Lexbox and we intend to keep it that way.
 Prior to the launch, we had planned to offer product documentation.
 It turns out that users onboard and work with Lexbox smoothly and help files are not necessarily in high demand.
 Obviously, the feature set will grow – sharing folders, searching folders’ content, timing research sessions for billing purposes, adding more sites, etc. The focus on simplicity and discoverability will remain a high priority.
 Lexbox will be an easy-to-use productivity tool that makes great legal research resources such as CanLII, even better.